Why Work at Mercer

 - Among the many traditions special to Mercerians is the annual Pilgrimage to Penfield, the birthplace of Mercer University.
 Every Fall hundreds of students make this trip and staff and faculty are also encouraged to join them.

 Mercer University actively supports the arts.

 GRAND OPERA HOUSE

 - This historic landmark is the performing arts center for Mercer University and features an annual series of national touring companies presenting Broadway productions.
-In addition, the Grand Opera House is home to the Macon Symphony Orchestra and the GrandKids Arts Education program.
+In addition, the Grand Opera House is home to the GrandKids Arts Education program.